 Other Society Task Groups

-Diversity Equity and Inclusion Task Group
+Diversity, Equity and Inclusion Task Group

-Recognizing that discrimination, racism and other forms of structural inequality are widespread issues in science, the Metabolomics Society is committed to increasing diversity in our field by implementing diversity and inclusion into our activities and organizational culture.
+Recognizing that discrimination, racism and other forms of structural inequality are widespread issues in science, the Metabolomics Society is committed to fostering diversity and inclusion in all aspects of our organizational culture and activities.
 Productive, innovative and impactful scientific communities depend on a rich diversity of perspectives, backgrounds and experiences.
-The DEI Task Group will focus on further cultivating a community where all members feel welcome and secure and that all voices are heard and respected.
-We aim to develop and promote strategies and best practices within the realms of racial, social, sexual and gender diversity.
-Our strategy will facilitate the Society’s mission to foster and sustain a diverse, equitable and inclusive metabolomics community.
+It is essential that all members of our community feel welcome and secure and that all voices are heard and respected.

 International Affiliations Task Group